Set number: 3194

 Optical Properties

 In plan view under cross-polarised light, the shields display white interference colours, inclined extinction lines, and length-fast (–) elongation.
 The inner tube cycles exhibit less intense, greyish-white interference colours with inclined extinction.
 In distal side, the extinction angles in the shields is approximately 77°.
 This cannot be directly measured in the tube cycles due to the oblique orientation of their constituent segments; however, the apparent angle between extinction directions in the tube cycle is approximately 73°, corresponding to an obliquity of approximately 17°.
 Optical properties corroborate the presence of a narrow outer tube cycle observed under phase-contrast and bright-field illumination, especially in cross-polarised light with gypsum plate illumination.
+The locking cycle exhibits interference colours, producing a transitional boundary between the tube cycle and shield.

 Remarks